Vijayarvind10/etherwatch/README.md

    ```

    Launch additional agents with different `--device` ids to simulate a fleet.

+   > Tip: the dashboard falls back to a synthetic demo stream if it can’t reach the controller.
+Use this for slides or quick demos when you can’t run the backend.

 Prometheus metrics are available at <http://localhost:9090/metrics> (`etherwatch_device_status`, `etherwatch_iface_status`, rx/tx/drops gauges, etc.).
 The controller WebSocket endpoint lives at `ws://localhost:8080/ws`, and historical samples can be queried at `/api/history?device=<id>&iface=<name>&minutes=5`.